 3.30.
-Finally, the selection of the anchor tenant/concessionaire through the public process described above must cast serious doubts on the applicability of the selectivity criterion in this instance.
-We note in this regard that the Complainant fails to explain why the football clubs he mentions in his letters to the EC did not participate in the competition; there was no barrier to entry based on location or type of organisation; if other clubs seeking a larger stadium chose not to enter the competition because of concerns over geographical location then that is a decision for them and a feature of the London football clubs market, not evidence of selective economic advantage.
+Finally, the selection of the anchor tenant/concessionaire through the public process described above must cast serious doubts on the applicability of the selectivity criterion in this instance. []; there was no barrier to entry based on location or type of organisation; if other clubs seeking a larger stadium chose not to enter the competition because of concerns over geographical location then that is a decision for them and a feature of the London football clubs market, not evidence of selective economic advantage.
 The location of the Stadium is fixed and all parties were aware of this prior to placing bids.